What Is Tax Return Spreading for Commercial Loans?

 Global cash flow consolidation.
 Entity-level spreads roll up into a consolidated global cash flow with intercompany eliminations.
 The DSCR calculation is performed automatically with full traceability to source documents.

 Audit trail.
-Every extracted number links back to the specific page and line of the source tax return.
+Every extracted number links back to the specific page of the source tax return.
 When credit review asks "where did this depreciation number come from?" the answer is one click away, not a 20-minute hunt through PDFs.

 What to Look For in a Tax Return Spreading Tool